cunnie/docs/mac-mini-CF.md

 #### 3. A Windows Machine

-For a brief portion of the install we will need a Windows machine (in order to deploy the vCenter .ovf file to the ESXi host).
+For a brief portion of the install we will need a Windows machine (in order to deploy the vCenter .ova file to the ESXi host).

 #### 4. Download VMware Software